 Personalized medicine is understood as the medical treatment tailored to each individual patient.
-This particulary appertains to the ability to identify before the onset of the therapy among a considerable number of both drugs and clinical measures the most suitable ones for any single patient, and this regardless of whether they are established or recently approved.
+This particulary appertains to the ability to identify before the onset of the therapy the most suitable drugs and therapeutic interventions for any single patient, and this regardless of whether they are established or recently approved.

-A targeted cancer therapy is a drug that inhibits the growth and spread of cancer cells by interfering with a specific target molecule, what is predominantly present in the cancer cells and involved in tumor growth and progression.
-Since the drug attacks specifically the cancer cells, it is less harmful to the normal cells of the body: this minimizes the adverse drug reactions in the patient, which are usual in the unspecific chemotherapies.
+Targeted Therapies: A targeted cancer therapy is based on a drug that inhibits the growth and spread of cancer cells by interfering with a specific target molecule.
+The target is predominantly present in the cancer cells and is involved in tumor growth and progression (for example the EGFR protein).
+Since the drug attacks specifically the cancer cells, it is less harmful to the normal cells of the body: this reduces the adverse drug reactions, which are usual for chemotherapies.

 A patient is eligible for a targeted therapy only if the target was previously demonstrated in the cancer cells.
-The demonstration is conducted with a specific test for the target called "companion diagnostic".
-The companion diagnostics can help the physicians indentifying of the appropriate drugs for their individual patients.
+The pathologist provides the evidence by a clinically validated test for the target, called a "companion diagnostic", which is critical to the therapy decision with the targeted drug.